chenghw/chenghw.github.io/source/_posts/2015-11-12-javascript-toolbox.markdown

 comments: true
 categories: "Flatiron&nbsp;School JavaScript"
 ---
 Coming from Ruby to JavaScript was more difficult than I thought it would be.
-The main difference: Documentation.
-Ruby has <a href='https://ruby-doc.org/'>ruby-doc.org</a> which has an well written and well sorted dictionary for all their methods.
+The main difference to me: Documentation.
+Ruby has <a href='https://ruby-doc.org/'>ruby-doc.org</a> which has a well written and well organized dictionary for the entire language.
 While Javascript, I was primarily looking through <a href='http://www.w3schools.com/js/default.asp'>w3schools</a> and <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference'>Modzilla's</a> documentation.
-Both not as well organized than Ruby's.
-Apart of my learning process is coming into a language knowing all my methods and functions.
-Nothing I found was to my liking so I decided to gather all the information on my own.
+Both not as well organized compared to Ruby's.
+A part of my learning process is knowing what is available to me.
+Nothing I found was to my liking so I decided to gather all the information on the basic methods.
 What I came up with was surprisingly small.
-The JavaScript method library was tiny compared to Ruby.
-So I dived into each of the JavaScript functions that I thought I may use.
+The JavaScript methods library was tiny compared to Ruby.
+So I compiled most of the methods (ones that I saw useful for me at this moment) for Numbers, Strings and Arrays with definitions and examples along with each.

 <table style="width:100%">
   <strong>Number</strong>
   <tr>
-    <th align='center'>Function</th>
+    <th align='center'>Method</th>
     <th align='center'>Description</th>
     <th align='center'>Example</th>
   </tr>